apache/pulsar/site/docs/latest/functions/api.md

 ```

 {% include admonition.html type="warning" title="Custom SerDe classes must be packaged with your function JARs" content="
 Pulsar does not store your custom SerDe classes separately from your Pulsar Functions.
 That means that you'll need to always include your SerDe classes in your function JARs.
-If not, Pulsar will return an error.
+If not, Pulsar will return an error." %}
-" %}

 ### Java logging

-Pulsar Functions that use the [Java SDK](#java-sdk) have access to an [SLF4j](https://www.slf4j.org/) [`Logger`](https://www.slf4j.org/api/org/apache/log4j/Logger.html).
+Pulsar Functions that use the [Java SDK](#java-sdk) have access to an [SLF4j](https://www.slf4j.org/) [`Logger`](https://www.slf4j.org/api/org/apache/log4j/Logger.html) object that can be used to create logs.
+Here's a simple example function that logs either a warning- or info-level log based on whether the incoming string contains the word `danger`:

 ```java
 import org.apache.pulsar.functions.api.Context;